 “When uncertainty clouds your children’s vision, lead them to their knees in prayer–pray with them often and about everything.” —John William Smith, Hugs for Mom

 One day on the way to town we saw an accident and I told my kids we should pray for the drivers.
 Now every time they see an accident (or even someone pulled over!) my children want to pray.
-Whenever I see concern or worry in their gazes over anything I know it’s time to pray.
+Whenever I see a concern or worry in their gazes over anything I know it’s time to pray.

 “When my children ask me a question, I make a point to stop whatever I am doing to answer it right away.
 I want them to know I place priority on them and their questions.” —Tamela, mother of two